jonnonz1/nz-statute-book/acts/public/2000/international-crimes-and-international-criminal-court-act-2000.md

 **Appeals against determinations of eligibility for surrender**

-### 67 Appeal on question of law only by way of case stated
+### 67 Appeal on question of law only
 (1) This section applies if a District Court determines under section 43 that a person is or is not eligible for surrender in relation to any crime for which surrender is sought, and either party considers the determination erroneous in point of law.
-(2) If this section applies, the party may appeal against the determination to the High Court by way of case stated for the opinion of the High Court on a question of law only.
+(2) If this section applies, the party may appeal against the determination to the High Court on a question of law only.
 (3) To lodge an appeal the party must, within 15 days after the determination, file in the office of the court that made the determination a notice of appeal in the prescribed form.

-### 68 Application to appeal of certain provisions of Summary Proceedings Act 1957 and Bail Act 2000
+### 68 Application to appeal of Bail Act 2000 and Criminal Procedure Act 2011
-(1) The following provisions of the Summary Proceedings Act 1957 apply with any necessary modifications to an appeal under this Part as if it were an appeal under Part 4 of that Act against the determination by a District Court of an information or complaint:
-  (a) section 107(3) to (8) (appeal on question of law only by way of case stated):
-  (b) section 108 (no appeal on ground of improper admission or rejection of evidence):
-  (c) section 109 (District Court Judge or Justice may refuse a case if appeal frivolous):
-  (d) section 110 (certiorari not to be required when appeal upon case stated):
-  (e) section 111 (case may be sent back for amendment):
-  (f) section 113 (appeal on point of law may be removed into Court of Appeal):
-  (g) section 123 (powers of Judge of High Court as to extension of time):
-  (h)
-  (i) section 129 (abandonment of appeal):
-  (j) section 130 (presentation of case by party in custody):
-  (k) section 131 (power of High Court to direct rehearing of information or complaint):
-  (l) section 133 (dismissal of appeal for non-prosecution):
-  (m) section 134 (registrar to certify decision on appeal):
-  (n) section 136 (custody of person after determination of appeal):
-  (o) section 143 (no court fees payable on appeal by person sentenced to detention):
-  (p) section 144 (appeal to Court of Appeal).
-(2) Section 47 of the Bail Act 2000 (which relates to the surrender of an appellant released on bail) applies with any necessary modifications to an appeal under this Part as if it were an appeal under Part 4 of the Summary Proceedings Act 1957 against the determination by a District Court of an information or complaint.
+(1) Section 59 of the Bail Act 2000 (which relates to the surrender of an appellant released on bail) applies with any necessary modifications to an appeal under this Part as if it were an appeal under subpart 8 of Part 6 of the Criminal Procedure Act 2011 against the determination by a District Court of a charge for an offence.
+(2) Subpart 8 of Part 6 of the Criminal Procedure Act 2011 applies as far as applicable with the necessary modifications to every appeal under this Part.

 ### 69 Custody pending determination of appeal
 (1) A District Court may order that the person who is the subject of the determination continue to be detained or, as the case may be, issue a warrant for the arrest and detention of the person, pending the determination of the appeal if—